- CHC Home

 - Support CHC

 Not to worry.
 Reaching out for an appointment is the first step (and it’s a big one).
-We want to understand your child and what’s going on.
-So, on your first visit, we’ll ask for information on all aspects of your child’s life, including family, school, peers, developmental history and more.
+We want to understand your child or teen and what’s going on.
+So, on your first visit, we’ll ask for information on all aspects of their life, including family, school, peers, developmental history and more.
 We’ll ask about the issues that led you to CHC, what you’ve tried and where things currently stand.
-At the end of the visit, the specialist will advise you on next steps, which may include one of our services, recommendations for home or school or simple reassurance that you’re already on the right track.
+At the end of the visit, your specialist will advise you on next steps, which may include one of our services, recommendations for home or school or simple reassurance that you’re already on the right track.

 Collect prior assessments and available records – any prior evaluation reports, progress reports, discharge summaries from therapy, school documents (report cards, progress notes from teachers, examples of work), school district evaluation reports, IEP documents, relevant medical information and anything else you think would be pertinent.